From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

 \subsection{Handcrafted features based pedestrian detection}

-Before the success of deep convolutional neural networks in computer vision tasks \cite{Krizhevsky_ImageNet_NIPS_2012,Simonyan_VGG_arXiv_2014,He_ResNet_CVPR_2016,Huang_DenseNet_CVPR_2017,Ye_PurifyNet_TIFS_2019}, a variety of handcrafted feature descriptors, including SIFT \cite{Lowe_SIFT_IJCV_2004}, LBP \cite{Ojala_LBP_PAMI_2004}, SURF \cite{Bay_SURF_ECCV_2006}, HOG \cite{Dalal_HOG_CVPR_2005}, and Haar \cite{Viola_Haar_IJCV_2004}, have been investigated in the context of both generic object detection and pedestrian detection.
+Before the success of deep convolutional neural networks in computer vision tasks \cite{Krizhevsky_ImageNet_NIPS_2012,Girshick_RCNN_CVPR_2014,Ye_PurifyNet_TIFS_2019}, a variety of handcrafted feature descriptors, including SIFT \cite{Lowe_SIFT_IJCV_2004}, LBP \cite{Ojala_LBP_PAMI_2004}, SURF \cite{Bay_SURF_ECCV_2006}, HOG \cite{Dalal_HOG_CVPR_2005}, and Haar \cite{Viola_Haar_IJCV_2004}, have been investigated.
 These handcrafted features usually extract color, texture, or edge information.
-One of the most popular and widely used handcrafted features for pedestrian detection \cite{Dalal_HOG_CVPR_2005} is histogram of oriented gradients (HOG).
-Further, most existing handcrafted based approaches either employ decision forests \cite{Dollar_ACF_PAMI_2014,Nam_LDCF_NIPS_2014,Zhang_FCF_CVPR_2015} or deformable part models \cite{Yan_MTDPM_CVPR_2013,Yan_MTDPM_CVPR_2013,Felzenszwalb_CDPM_CVPR_2010} as the underlying model learning (classification) mechanism.
-These handcrafted based approaches share some common training and inference (test) steps.
-Next, we first describe these common training and inference steps.
-Afterwards, we present different decision forest based and deformable part based handcrafted methods.
+One of the most widely used handcrafted features for pedestrian detection \cite{Dalal_HOG_CVPR_2005} is histogram of oriented gradients (HOG).
+Further, most existing handcrafted based approaches either employ channel features \cite{Dollar_ACF_PAMI_2014,Nam_LDCF_NIPS_2014,Zhang_FCF_CVPR_2015} or deformable part models \cite{Yan_MTDPM_CVPR_2013,Yan_MTDPM_CVPR_2013,Felzenszwalb_CDPM_CVPR_2010} for the underlying model learning mechanism.
+Table \ref{table:benchmark_hf} summarizes some handcrafted features based methods.
+Before presenting a detailed introduction of these two kinds of approaches, we first describe their common inference and training steps.

-\textit{Training} Given positive and negative training samples, the handcrafted features (\textit{e.g.,} HOG) are first extracted to represent these samples.
-Based on the extracted features, shallow classifiers (\textit{e.g.,} boosting or SVM) is then used to learn a pedestrian detector to distinguish between pedestrians (positive class) and the background (negative class).
-To improve pedestrian detection performance, bootstrap technique \cite{Viola_Haar_IJCV_2004} is commonly adopted to select the hard samples over several training iterations, where the hard negative samples in the current iteration are aggregated to the next one.
-Generally, the positive samples and negative samples (patches) are generated by a sliding window based detection scheme with a fixed window size (\textit{e.g.,} 128$\times$64 pixels) on the training images.
-The trained pedestrian detector is then used to classify/detect pedestrian instances in unseen test images.